SAP-samples/partner-reference-application/Tutorials/40-Multi-Tenancy-Features-BillOfMaterials.md

 Provided by SAP:
 - Service Broker

+## Applications
+SAP offers several applications to build the solution.
+These applications need to be downloaded and installed on the local machine.

+Provided by SAP:
+- Adobe LiveCycle Designer

-Now that you're familiar with the bill of materials, in the [next section](41-Manage-Data-Privacy.md), you enhance the application with the data privacy feature.
+Now that you're familiar with the bill of materials, in the [next section](41-Multi-Tenancy-Features-Data-Privacy.md), you will learn how to enhance the application with the data privacy feature.